kevindoblea1/yardsale-2/README.md

 ---
 This project was made during the JavaScript Practical Course from Platzi

-🌐 A similar implementation is available here: [: [YardSale](https://kevindoblea1.github.io/yardsale-2/)
+🌐 A deploy is available here: [: [YardSale](https://kevindoblea1.github.io/yardsale-2/)

 ### Objective 🎯